mzavoloka/news/README.md

 to Vue app (that is calling 'allitems' method each 5 seconds).
 'Mark all as read' button on top of the page puts items' ids to localstorage making them rendered as more opaque.
 Hovering mouse on top of any news card expands it.

+The list of RSS feeds may be configured in .newsboat/urls file.

 - TODO archive older html-only version